-- The Gallery of Tapestries – As you walk down the Gallery you will see Tapestries on the right-hand side dedicated to stories of the life of the Barberini Pope Urban VIII ( 17th century).
-On the left-hand side, are stories from the bible whose original drawings were executed by the school of Raphael, then woven in Flanders.
+As you walk through the gallery, you will see tapestries on the right-hand side dedicated to stories of the life of the Barberini Pope Urban VIII (17th century).
+On the left-hand side, are stories from the Bible whose original drawings were executed by the school of Raphael, then woven in Flanders.

 - Resurrection of Christ

-- The Gallery of the Maps- By far one of the most over the top Galleries as far as decoration goes, this room is literally a gigantic mural with frescoes on both sides of maps depicting Italy.
+By far one of the most over-the-top galleries as far as decor goes, this room is literally a gigantic mural with frescoes on both sides of maps depicting Italy.
 Pope Gregory XIII, also known as the calendar pope, commissioned this room to be painted so he could accurately study the lands in which he lived and the surrounding areas.

 - The Grotesques

 - Map of Lazio

 - Vatican Radio Station (Out of the window to your right)